• Skip to main content

 • Mosca Pass Trail is a 6.4-mile moderate trail in the national park as well.
 It offers more greenery than the dunes, and there are a lot of wildflowers in the warmer months.

 • Zapata Falls is a popular hike located on the road leading into the Great Sand Dunes.
-There is a sign on Highway 150 that leads you to the trailhead to start the .9 mile out and back trail.
+There is a sign on Highway 150 that leads you to the trailhead to start the .9-mile out-and-back trail.

 • Read about the best hiking trails near Alamosa.